View Document Text

 instruments, including money market funds or repurchase agreements.
 If the OCA managed

-of such fund.
-As a result of engaging in these temporary measures, the client may not achieve
+such fund.
+As a result of engaging in these temporary measures, the client may not achieve its

-its investment objective.
-OCA managed portfolios may also invest in money market
+investment objective.
+OCA managed portfolios may also invest in money market instruments at

-instruments at any time to maintain liquidity or pending selection of investments in accordance
+any time to maintain liquidity or pending selection of investments in accordance with its

 Foreign Securities: OCA managed strategies may invest in foreign corporate and foreign